y656/Data-Analytics-model-on-Behavioural-Challenges-of-ASD-kids/README.md

 16. Family_mem_with_ASD
 17. Who_completed_the_test

-The entire code is written in Python
+The entire code is written in Python and is easy to use.